alexDickhans/loco-lib/docs/doc_out/sphinx/_sources/tutorials/installation.md.txt

 #include "command/includes.h"
 ```

-You're all set, take a look at the [Annotated Intake Example](intakeExample.md) next!
+You're all set, take a look at the [Annotated Example](example.md) next!